UserOlena/global-weather-forecast/README.md

-# Work Day Scheduler
+# Global Weather Forecast
->The Global Weather Forecast was developed as a component of the Berkeley Coding Bootcamp Challenge 5.
+>The Global Weather Forecast was developed as a component of the Berkeley Coding Bootcamp Challenge 6.
 Users can view current and five-day forecast weather information by entering a city name in the input field.
 The development of the application was done accordingly to [user story](#user-tory) and [acceptance criteria](#acceptance-criteria).

 > Live demo [_here_](https://userolena.github.io/global-weather-forecast/).